UMM-CSci-4611-S25/segmented-file-system-client-kenb/struct_layout.md

 ### **File**: client_tests.sh

-This script runs unit tests for the client.
+This script runs integration tests for the client.
 Focus on testing:

 - `Packet` parsing.
 - `PacketGroup` packet processing and file writing.